ppiont/collab-canvas/project-management/PRD.md

 This PRD defines requirements for a collaborative canvas application MVP that enables real-time multi-user design collaboration in a single global room.
 The system supports rectangle creation and manipulation with sub-100ms synchronization, multiplayer cursor tracking, and persistent state storage.

-**Core capabilities:** Users authenticate via Google OAuth, join a shared global canvas, create/move rectangles, see collaborators' cursors in real-time, and return to find their work preserved.
+**Core capabilities:** Users authenticate via email (password or magic link), join a shared global canvas, create/move rectangles, see collaborators' cursors in real-time, and return to find their work preserved.
 The architecture uses Yjs CRDTs for conflict-free synchronization, PartyKit for edge-deployed WebSocket infrastructure, Konva.js for 60 FPS canvas rendering, and Supabase for authentication and persistence.

 **Success criteria:** 2+ concurrent users editing simultaneously with <100ms object sync latency, <50ms cursor latency, 60 FPS rendering, and full state persistence surviving server restarts.